 Anthropology offers a combined major with African Studies.
 A total of nine courses make up the anthropology part of the major; see African Studies for the required courses for that aspect of the combined major.
 Combined anthropology/African studies majors must take the four introductory courses that make up the Core curriculum (listed above), one Research Methods (300) course, one (400) capstone, and three electives numbered 200 or above.
 At least two of the electives should be dual-listed with African Studies; no more than two may be taken outside the department.
 See Anthropology Major Requirements, above, for guidelines regarding study abroad.
 While the language co-requisite is not required of combined majors, we strongly urge African studies combined majors to fulfill it, either on campus or in conjunction with participation in an overseas program (e.g., the Kenya Program).

 The minor in anthropology consists of seven courses that must include:

 - At least three of the four introductory courses: 102 (Cultural Anthropology), 103 (Introduction to Archaeology), 201 (Human Origins) or 205 (Language and Human Experience);

 - At least two electives numbered 200 or above;

 - At least one Research Methods course numbered 300, taken in the department;

 - At least one course numbered 400, also taken in the department.

-The courses beyond the introductory level should incorporate at least two of the major subfields (biological anthropology, archaeology, cultural anthropology and linguistics).
+The courses beyond the introductory level should incorporate at least two of the major subfields (biological anthropology, archaeology, cultural and linguistic anthropology).